dywisor/roverlay/doc/rst/usage.rst

     * **immediately stop** processing *p* if a *required* dependency cannot be resolved in which case a valid ebuild cannot be created

+    * verify dependencies on packages found in the overlay, whether their ebuilds already exist or not (*selfdep validation*)

       See also: `Dependency Resolution`_